University of California, Berkeley: Athletics

-California finished in first place in the 2007–08 Fall U.S. Sports Academy Directors' Cup standings (Now the NACDA Directors' Cup), a competition measuring the best overall collegiate athletic programs in the country, with points awarded for national finishes in NCAA sports.
-Cal finished the 2007–08 competition in seventh place with 1119 points.
+California finished in first place in the 2007–08 Fall U.S. Sports Academy Directors' Cup standings (now the NACDA Directors' Cup), a competition measuring the best overall collegiate athletic programs in the country, with points awarded for national finishes in NCAA sports.
+It finished the 2007–08 competition in seventh place with 1119 points.

 Most recently, California finished in third place in the 2010–11 NACDA Directors' Cup with 1219.50 points, finishing behind Stanford and Ohio State.
 This is California's highest ever finish in the Director's Cup.
 The Golden Bears' traditional arch-rival is the Stanford Cardinal, and the most anticipated sporting event between the two universities is the annual football match dubbed the Big Game, celebrated with spirit events on both campuses.
 Since 1933, the winner of the Big Game has been awarded custody of the Stanford Axe.
 Other sporting games between these rivals have related names such as the Big Splash (water polo) or the Big Kick (soccer).

-One of the most famous moments in college football history occurred during the 85th Big Game on November 20, 1982.
-In what has become known as "the band play" or simply The Play, Cal scored the winning touchdown in the final seconds with a kickoff return that involved a series of laterals and the Stanford marching band rushing onto the field.